Elftain/elftain.github.io/_posts/2025-08-18-applied-data-science-project.md

 1) A Simple 2 hidden layer Neural Network with dropout layer
 2) Random Forest (Default Setting)
 3) Decision Tree( Default Setting)

+Hyper-Parameters were also tried on the Feedforward Neural Network using RandomGridSearch.

 ### Evaluation